 - Different event ideas for fundraising such as an online fundraiser!

-#FoodAllergyChampions: Thank you to our funders for their tremendous support this year!
+#FoodAllergyChampions: Thank you to our funders for their generous support!

-With the generous contributions of our funders, we are able to advocate on key issues that are important to the food allergy community, improve quality of life, develop priority educational initiatives, and create awareness activities to help decrease the public’s knowledge gaps around food allergy.
+With the generous contributions of our funders, we can advocate on key issues that are important to the food allergy community, improve quality of life, develop priority educational initiatives, and create awareness activities to help decrease the public’s knowledge gaps around food allergy.

 Join us in thanking these individuals and organizations for helping to #MakeFoodAllergyCount.